svensieber/ItemsOfPower/docs/turtle-wow-paladin-scaling-changes.md

 ### October 21, 2024

 #### Protection
-- **Bulwark of the Righteous:** Cooldown increased from 3 minutes to 5 minutes, damage reduction reduced from 40% to 30%
+- **Shield of the Righteous:** Cooldown increased from 3 minutes to 5 minutes, damage reduction reduced from 40% to 30%
 - **Sacred Duty:** Removed from the game (was Stamina increase talent)
 - **Impact:** Tank cooldown less available, damage reduction slightly weaker, talent point freed up